 It is crucial that a refinery’s digital transformation and strategy is driven by its senior leadership and they need to take a step by step approach when approaching this journey.
 Accenture found that refiners are realising that the last mile of digital transformation around organisation and people changes is very hard to achieve.
 Therefore, refineries need to ensure that leaders lead, as no digital transformation can be undertaken without visible leadership from the top.

-These attacks are just two of many and should act as a red flag to organisations about the growing number of cyberthreats essential operations face, as their attack surface grows with increased automation, more instrumentation and a rising number of connected assets.
+These two recent attacks should act as a red flag to refineries about the growing number of cyberthreats refining operations face, as their attack surface grows with increased automation, more instrumentation and a rising number of connected assets.

 The question resources and energy companies should ask themselves is whether they are enabling more rapid delivery of digital projects using agile, lean methods with a clear focus on maximising their Return on Investment quickly.